MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Methods

 \subsection{Implementation details}

-Our models are based on the suggested fastMRI U-Net~\cite{fastmri}, while modifying the output to be the summation of the k-space input and the network output.
-This network consists of two deep convolutional networks, an encoder followed by a decoder.
-The encoder consists of blocks of two 3×3 convolutions, each followed by Rectified Linear Unit (ReLU) activation functions.
-The input to the encoder is a 3-channel data representing the concatenation of the complex k-space data (2-channels) and the binary undersampling mask (1-channel).
+Our models are based on the suggested fastMRI U-Net~\cite{fastmri}, comprising two deep convolutional networks, an encoder followed by a decoder.
+In the MA-RECON network, the input to the encoder is a 3-channel data representing the concatenation of the complex k-space data (2 channels) and the binary undersampling mask (1 channel).
+In addition, we modified the output to be the summation of the k-space input and the network output to facilitate residual learning.
+The encoder consists of blocks of two 3$\times$3 convolutions, each followed by Rectified Linear Unit (ReLU) activation functions.
 The output of each block is down-sampled using a max-pooling layer with stride 2.
 The decoder consists of blocks with a similar structure to the encoder, where the output of each block is up-sampled using a bilinear up-sampling layer.
 The decoder concatenates the two inputs, the up-sampled output of the previous block and the output of the encoder block with the same resolution, to the first convolution in each block.
-At the end of the encoder there are two 1×1 convolutions that reduce the number of channels to two channels, representing the real and imaginary parts of the k-space data.
+At the end of the encoder, there is one 1$\times$1 convolution that reduces the number of channels to two channels, representing the real and imaginary parts of the k-space data.
+The detailed model architecture is provided as an appendix.